 Certified Nurse-Midwife (CNM)

-Some women choose to go with a Certified Nurse-Midwife for their prenatal and delivery care.
-They are Western medicine-trained nurses who then go on to specialize in obstetrics.
-They entail prenatal exams, laboratory testing, care and management of your pregnancy, and in-hospital or home-birth deliveries.
-Midwives are also trained to address the mother's health holistically, in which they give nutrition, supplementation, and herbal medicine recommendations and focus on health promotion.
-Their care is evidence-based but provides a more personalized approach to care.
-In general, working with a midwife has been shown to lower the risk of pregnancy complications such as cesarean sections and premature birth.
+Some women choose a Certified Nurse-Midwife for prenatal and delivery care.
+These professionals are trained in Western medicine and specialize in obstetrics, offering prenatal exams, laboratory testing, and delivery care.
+Midwives provide holistic care, including nutrition, supplementation, and herbal recommendations, focusing on health promotion.
+Their care is evidence-based and personalized.
+Working with a midwife has been associated with lower risks of pregnancy complications such as cesarean sections and premature birth.

 Acupuncturist